anthonybrice/scala-fundamentals/README.md

 * def
     * computed every time it is accessed
 * by value parameters (theParameter: String)
-    * computed exactly once, as the function is called
+    * computed exactly once, just before the function is invoked
 * by name parameters (theParameter: => String)
     * computed only when referenced, and re-computed every time it is referenced